cdanielmachado/smetana/docs/algorithms.rst

 - MRO (metabolic resource overlap): calculates how much the species compete for the same metabolites.
 - MIP (metabolic interaction potential): calculates how many metabolites the species can share to decrease their dependency on external resources.
-- SMETANA: the global SMETANA score is a measure of the community interactions and is the sum of the individual SMETANA scores.